Foxconn founder Terry Gou announces run for Taiwan presidency

 Former Taipei mayor Ko Wen-je of the small Taiwan People's Party has generally been running second in the polls, with Hou a distant third.

-In a call for "unity", Mr Gou on Monday urged Mr Ko and Mr Hou to sit down with him and discuss plans to join forces in order to win the election against the DPP.
+In a call for "unity", Gou on Monday urged Ko and Hou to sit down with him and discuss plans to join forces in order to win the election against the DPP.

-The KMT expressed "extreme regret" on Mr Gou's bid and urged Mr Gou to support the party's candidate, Hou.
+The KMT expressed "extreme regret" on Gou's bid and urged Gou to support the party's candidate, Hou.

 The DPP champions Taiwan's separate identity from China, but the government it leads has repeatedly offered talks with China that have been rebuffed.